 Interactive 3D Globe

-Spinning globe with clickable country flags linking to all 21 Spanish-speaking country pages.
-WebGL-powered with graceful fallbacks.
+WebGL-powered spinning globe with clickable country flags linking to all 21 Spanish-speaking market pages.
+Graceful SVG fallback for devices without GPU support.

 30-Method Sharing Modal

-LatAm-focused sharing with WhatsApp, Telegram, Facebook Messenger, X, LinkedIn, and 25+ region-specific options with OG image and hashtag support.
+LatAm-first sharing with WhatsApp, Telegram, Facebook Messenger, X, LinkedIn, and 25+ additional channels — each with OG image sizing and Spanish-language hashtags.

 Smart Country-Code Forms

-Every page optimized for traditional search, AI-generated search results, and generative engines.
-Schema.org markup, high-resolution WebP imagery, and localized meta data.
+Every page optimized for traditional search, AI-generated search surfaces, and generative engines — with Schema.org markup, high-res WebP imagery, and localized metadata.

 3. Technology Stack